Dinan Castle (Château de Dinan)

 The rooms have huge fireplaces and are generously lit by large casement windows with mullions and transoms.
 A chapel provided with a heated stall on the second floor completes this seigneurial residence.

-The donjon of Dinan is important in the history of Breton civil and military medieval architecture.
-It was the outcome of a long series of experiments carried out by ducal architects: the first ducal donjon, Pirmil (1365) at Nantes, was nothing more than a strong, gloomy cylinder; the Tour Solidor (before 1371) at Saint-Servan was the first attempt to unite round towers in order to form a donjon of complex plan, but the living arrangements were crude.
+The donjon of Dinan is important in the history of Breton’s civil and military medieval architecture.
+It was the outcome of a long series of experiments carried out by ducal architects: the first ducal donjon, Pirmil (1365) at Nantes, was nothing more than a strong, gloomy cylinder; the Tour Solidor (before 1371) at Saint-Servan was the first attempt to unite round towers in order to form a donjon of a complex plan, but the living arrangements were crude.

 Château de Dinan Visitor Information